christophergandrud/coreSim/README.md

 1. Estimate your model using whatever GLM model fitting function you like (note: I've only tested `lm`, `glm`, and `survival`).

-2. Simulate coefficients with `b_sim`.

-3. Find your quantities of interest with `qi_builder`.
+2. Find your quantities of interest with `qi_builder`.

-4. Present your results, e.g. by plotting the simulated quantities of interest.
+3. Present your results, e.g. by plotting the simulated quantities of interest.

 # Examples